N-liraj-khanna/Online-Code-Editor/README.md

 An Online Code editor used to compile code of different languages like C, C++, Python, Java, GoLang and etc without having to install any IDE or compilers.

+I've Used CodeX API to compile respective langue source code.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).